askbuddie/vulnerabilities/README.md

 ### Server-Side Template Injection

-Template engines are widely used by web applications to present dynamic data via web pages and emails.
+Template Engines are widely used by web applications to present dynamic data via web pages and emails.
 Unsafely embedding user input in templates enables Server-Side Template Injection, a frequently critical vulnerability that is extremely easy to mistake for Cross-Site Scripting (XSS), or miss entirely.
 Unlike XSS, Template Injection can be used to directly attack web servers' internals and often obtain Remote Code Execution (RCE), turning every vulnerable application into a potential pivot point.

 ----